ScooloV/bbpedia/docs/core_rules.md

-If two coaches are drafting teams for exhibition play between themselves, they should take a few minutes to discuss Inducements firrst.
+If two coaches are drafting teams for exhibition play between themselves, they should take a few minutes to discuss Inducements first.
 It is important to decide if there are any Inducements they feel should be included or any they would prefer to leave out.